upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 - **--csv**: Enable CSV logging.
 Data will be saved to a timestamped file.
 - **--lsl**: Enable LSL streaming.
 Sends data to an LSL outlet.
 - **-v, --verbose**: Enable verbose output with detailed statistics and error reporting.
-- **--inverted**:Invert the signal before streaming LSL and logging.
+- **--inverted**: Invert the signal before streaming LSL and logging.
 - **-t** : Enable the timer to run program for a set time in seconds.

 Example: